 Confirmed wolf territories in Germany

-Following the meeting, the figures for the monitoring year and the occurrence map will be published by the Federal Agency for Nature Conservation.
-The territory map and a brief status report on the past monitoring year will be prepared and published by DBBW.
+The monitoring figures and occurrence maps are published by the Federal Agency for Nature Conservation subsequent to the national monitoring meeting.
+The territories map and a short status report of the foregone monitoring year are prepared and published by DBBW.

-For actual data click here (only in German)
+For current data click here (only in German)

 Terms used in the documentation of territories

-Pack: more than 2 wolves, which were proven together in the area.
-A pack usually consists of a pair of parents and their puppies, as well as youngsters (offspring from the previous year).
-Sometimes also descendants of earlier years are there.
+Pack: more than 2 wolves that have been confirmed to live in the same area.
+A pack usually consists of the parental pair and their pups as well as yearlings (offspring from the previous year).
+Sometimes, offspring from earlier years are part of the pack.

-Monitoring year: from 1 May of each year to 30 April of the following year.
-The period covers a biological “wolf year", from the birth of the puppies to the end of their first year of life.
+Monitoring year: a period of twelve months spanning from the 1st of May to the 30th of April comprising a biological “wolf year” from the birth of pups to the end of their first year of age.